Last updated on January 28, 2023

 Tulipwood is the pinkish-yellowish wood coming from the tulip tree, found in North America and some parts of China.
 It is widespread and known to be one of the more sustainable wood types.
-The wood is very light, but very strong and is used in many applications, including furniture, cabinets and veneers.
+The wood is very light but strong and is used in many applications, including furniture, cabinets and veneers.
 Tulipwood is easy to work with and finishes to a fine, smooth surface.
 It can also be stained very easily and is often used as a low-cost alternative to walnut and cherry.
 Tulipwood veneers are commonly used to form the inlaid points on the backgammon playing field.

 Rubberwood is a light-coloured medium-density hardwood obtained from the rubber tree.
 It is usually harvested from trees grown in rubber plantations that no longer produce latex.
 Rubberwood is commonly listed as an “environmentally friendly” wood, as it makes use of trees that have already served a useful purpose.
 Rubberwood has very little shrinkage making it one of the more stable construction materials available for furniture, toys and kitchen accessories.
 It is easily worked and takes on stains uniformly.
 Rubberwood is also known as hevea wood.